 Wrapped inside a grilled banana leaf was a fish cake known as otak-otak.
 The fish cake was soft and moist with the texture of custard.
-The salty fish had a wonderful smoky fragrance after being charred in the banana leaf.
-I could also taste some sweetness, probably from the coconut milk, along with with spiciness.
+After being charred in the banana leaf, the salty fish had a wonderful smoky fragrance and a hint of spiciness.
+I could also taste some sweetness from the coconut milk.

 There is a reason why Selera Rasa Nasi Lemak is a household name in Singapore.
 It’s because they serve the best nasi lemak in the city.
 It’s why you will find a long queue from the moment they open until they close.

 If you want to sample a little of everything, I recommend the Royal Rumble.
 Not only was it filling and affordable, but it was delicious.
 What stood out was the fragrant rice, crispy moist chicken, spicy sambal, crunchy anchovies, and moist otak-otak.

 If I lived in Singapore, I could see myself eating nasi lemak everyday for breakfast.

 - Great variety of options to choose from on the menu